sobernberger/ATA-RAW-to-IQ/README.md

 The RAW files are read using Wael Farahs [guppi package](https://github.com/wfarah/guppi), which also provides information from header files, such as:
 1. Channel Bandwidth
 2. Total Bandwidth
-3. Center Frequency (Header['OBSFREQ'] denotes the frequency at which the middle channel starts.
+3. Center Frequency (Header['OBSFREQ'] denotes the frequency at which the center channel starts.
 Therefore the center frequency can be calculated by adding half of the channels bandwidth)
 4. Number of Samples per Spectrum
 5. Time per Spectrum
 6. Header Size